Blendify/blender-manual/trunk/blender_docs/manual/files/blend/rename.rst

 The *Batch Rename* operator can rename many data-block names at once.

-This uses a pop-up dialog with operations and their options to modify the name.
+This uses a pop-up dialog with operations and their options to change the name.

 These actions are applied in order, from first to last.